tessalt/coffeescriptbook/book.md

 Once you've added the argument name to the parentheses, you'll be able to reference whatever `age` is using its name.

 `age` gets its value when the `checkAge` function is called.
-To give `checkAge` an `age` argument, we just put the value in the parentheses:
+To give `checkAge` an `age` argument, we put the value in the parentheses:

 ```
 checkAge(17)